2020 HKS Design Fellowship Mid-Atlantic

-2018 marks the eighth installation of the HKS Mid-Atlantic Design Fellowship (MADF).
+2020 marks the 10th installation of the HKS Mid-Atlantic Design Fellowship (MADF).
 This annual event is one of three regional charrettes presented by HKS.
-This year, unique design fellowships will be hosted by the HKS offices in Washington, D.C.
-(Mid-Atlantic DF), Chicago (Midwest DF) and Orlando (Southeast DF),
+Unique design fellowships will be hosted this year by HKS offices in Richmond (Mid-Atlantic DF), Miami (Southeast DF) and Los Angeles (Pacific DF).

-The key drivers behind this three day event are design, sustainability and community.
-Each year an original design prompt challenges fellows to consider a complex issue affecting the DC metro area.
+The HKS Mid-Atlantic Design Fellowship is an intense, three-day charrette.
+The key drivers behind the MADF are DESIGN, SUSTAINABILITY, and COMMUNITY.
+Each year, an original design prompt challenges the Fellows to consider a complex issue affecting the urban metropolis.

 - Assemble and showcase emerging design talent (HKS professionals and undergraduate/graduate students).

 - Build and maintain relationships with regional universities.

 - Form and foster partnerships with community stakeholders.

 - Facilitate opportunities for teamwork, resiliency, and leadership.

 - Elevate design and energize HKS design culture by encouraging holistic thinking and unconventional approaches in regular practice.

 - Propose solutions that envision an emphasis on systemic well-being (people, business, and earth) and responsible design.

 - Learn from one another by sharing knowledge/skills and merging methodologies or technologies to enhance the design process and graphically communicate design intent.